 This page compiles all Drupal instructions.
 Drupal is the content management system of the aalto.fi website.

 How to write and edit English-language press releases and news.

-Write and add the accessibility statement for your web site
+Write and add the accessibility statement for your website or service

 Reviewing your accessibility statement is an opportunity to check ‘usability’.
 The accessibility statement is not merely a list of compliance criteria – which in itself is not very helpful.
 Many assistive technology users have to navigate the entire page before they can even find the statement.
 A good statement will add value for diverse users by giving them practical advice on how to improve their experience with web browser features or add-ons, or by explaining how to turn on the captions for videos.
 Thus, the accessibility statement can become a resource for students, partners and employees rather than purely a legal document.